ltdrdata/ComfyUI-Manager/README.md

   ![menu](misc/share-setting.jpg)

-  * Through the Share settings in the Manager menu, you can configure the behavior of the Share button in the Main menu or Share Ouput button on Context Menu.
+  * Through the Share settings in the Manager menu, you can configure the behavior of the Share button in the Main menu or Share Output button on Context Menu.
     * `None`: hide from Main menu
     * `All`: Show a dialog where the user can select a title for sharing.